Wondering what are the most beautiful villages in Provence? I’ve found them!

-- Main sites: 14th century Saint-Luc church, 18th century chapel Ste Blaise, 18th century wrought-iron belfry, corkscrew museum
+- Top attractions: 14th-century Saint-Luc church, 18th-century chapel Ste Blaise, 18th century wrought-iron belfry, Corkscrew museum

 - Market day: Thursday

-- Food & Drink: Maison de la Truffe et du vin du Luberon – has a lovely garden terrace that offers beautiful view of the sun setting in behind the mountains, oh, and also features the star ingredient, the truffle, in every dish (delicious!)
+- Maison de la Truffe et du vin du Luberon – has a lovely garden terrace that offers a beautiful view of the sun setting in behind the mountains, oh, and also features the star ingredient, the truffle, in every dish (delicious!)

-- Main sites: Ochre cliffs, 19th century clock and bell tower
+- Top attractions: Ochre cliffs, 19th-century clock and bell tower

 - Market day: Thursday

-- Main sites: 10th century Ste Thecle chapel, 11th and 12th century Saint-Denis church, 12th century gate, 14th century belfry, Huguenots’ Gate
+- Top attractions: 10th century Ste Thecle chapel, 12th century Saint-Denis church, 12th-century gate, 14th-century belfry, Huguenots’ Gate

 - Market day: Sunday